CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

   20   BLUE                             active    Et0/1
 </pre>

-Configure interface Et0/0 as a static trunk using IEEE 802.1Q encapsulation, the industry standard VLAN tagging protocol.
+Configure interface Et0/0 as a static trunk using IEEE 802.1Q encapsulation.
+This protocol is the industry standard for VLAN tagging.
 <pre>
   SWITCH1# configure terminal
   SWITCH1(config)# interface Et0/0